 Sennheiser headphones consume very little power to deliver incredible sound quality.
 Besides, the potable ones utilize either rechargeable or non-rechargeable AAA batteries and will deliver up to 100.45 dB/mW SPL.

 Epos Power Range

 Epos devices do not require high power because of the close proximity to the ear.
 They’re usually in the milliwatt to low-watt range.
 The power range for various devices can be obtained from the user manuals and device specifications.

 Sennheiser headphones perform well and widely exceed limits with ranges of 4 Hz to 51 kHz.
 The wide range helps prevent bass or treble roll-offs.
 Users also feel more frequencies and get a more immersive listening experience.

 Epos Frequency Response

 Sennheiser produces high-quality headphones and microphones.
 The devices support numerous features and are energy efficient.
 They are, however, more expensive than the competition.
-On the other hand, The high quality of Epos devices make them suitable for hardcore gamers, customer service and control towers.
+On the other hand, The high quality of Epos devices makes them suitable for hardcore gamers, customer service, and control towers.
 Despite the excellent quality, some of their devices are quite inexpensive.